codingPhuc/obsidian_git_AI/AI Game.md

 - ADv search
 	- civers competitive environments in which the agents  goals are inconflict
 - zero sum game ( perfect)
-	- deterministisc , fully observable environment  , t
+	- deterministisc , fully observable environment , turn-taking , two player
+	- the utility values at the end are always equal and opposite
+- Complexity : game are to hard to be solved
+- Time limits : make some decision even when calculating the optimal decision is infeasible
+- Efficiency : penalize inefficiency severely